matrix-org/matrix-spec-proposals/proposals/2451-remove-query_auth-federation-endpoint.md

 Synapse.
 The federation client code to call this endpoint was removed in Synapse v1.5.0rc1.

-Note that dendrite has never implemented this federation endpoint.
+There is no evidence of other homeserver implementations having implemented this endpoint.

 ### History